applico/kevin-beacon/README.md

 When finished, hit ok.
 The Pi will reboot to the config tool (rasp-config)

+Option selections for the config tool:

 1. is already expanded for you, so ignore it

 2. Change the password if you wish.
-I kept this device on the default password
+I kept my device on the default password

 3. I specified that the device boot to the Console